The Perfect Gravy

 1. 15 minutes before the chicken is done, add your sliced onion, garlic, celery, heart and neck directly into the roasting tray and toss the ingredients in all the delicious juices and put back in the oven for the remaining cooking time.

-3. Add a small splash of chicken stock to deglaze the pan — whisk as you go to lift all the delicious, caramelised bits from the bottom
+3. Add a small splash of chicken stock to deglaze the pan — whisk as you go to lift all the delicious, caramelised bits from the bottom of the pan.

 6. Slowly start adding your stock, whisking constantly until smooth and absorbed before adding the next splash - don’t rush this part.
 If you’re using the Top Tip, add the strained juices here to bring all that flavour back in.